 The process commenced with a comprehensive cleanup, a prerequisite for conducting any heritage assessment.
 Remarkably, two wells were discovered beneath the premises – one, accessed from the current bathroom in room 2, and the other nestled beneath the garden’s pool deck.
 Both wells were preserved and repurposed for rainwater collection.

-As designs were being finalised, walls were being cleaned from decades of plaster, and the wooden-beams supporting the limestone slabs in the ceiling were treated or replaced.
+As blueprints were finalized, walls were meticulously stripped of decades-old plaster, and wooden beams, crucial in supporting the limestone ceiling slabs, were rehabilitated or replaced.